Taiwan

 9 Months

-Candidates currently residing in Taiwan (or those who will be living in Taiwan during the 2023-2024 academic year) will not be considered.
+- Current Residency in Taiwan: Candidates currently residing in Taiwan (or those who will be living there during the 2026-2027 academic year) will not be considered.

-A candidate who has lived outside the United States for five or more consecutive years in the six-year period preceding the date of application will be ineligible.
+- Time Abroad: Candidates who have lived outside the United States for five or more consecutive years in the six-year period preceding the date of application is ineligible.

 Additional Information: No Chinese language skills are required.
 All classroom instruction is in English.
 Mandarin study in Taiwan is highly encouraged.